 This condition occurs when nerves in the foot start to thicken, placing pressure on the toes.
 A person may feel as though there is always something in the shoe, such as a rock.
 Tingling, numbness, or burning in the foot may also occur.

 The pain typically presents in the ball of the foot, while burning and stinging sensations tend to appear in the toes.
-Stabilizing footweat and insoles with a deep heel cup can help prevent and alleviate Morton's Neuroma.
+Stabilizing footwear and insoles with a deep heel cup can help prevent and alleviate Morton's Neuroma.

 3. Metatarsalgia